|Allegro CL version 10.0|

 Chapter 8: Events

-Allegro CL 8.1 for the most part provides a unified Windows/Unix implementation.
-The important difference between the Windows and the Unix implementations is that the Windows implementation is closely integrated with the Windows operating system, and provides (particularly with the Integrated Development Environment described in this document) tools for producing Windows-style applications.
+Allegro CL 10.0 for the most part provides a unified Windows/Unix implementation.
+The important difference between the Windows and the Unix implementations is that the Windows implementation is closely integrated with the Windows operating system, and provides (particularly with the Integrated Development Environment described in this document) tools for producing Windows-style applications, which can be also used on certain Linux platfoms and on the Mac.

 The Integrated Development Environment is a windowized tool for developing user

 interfaces to applications.
 Common Graphics is the window system used by the IDE.
-User symbols that exist only in the IDE are in the
+Most

 Extensions and implementation details of standard Common Lisp functionality are described in various Allegro CL documents, particularly implementation.htm.
 The index in index.htm has links to this documentation.